GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-07_satellite_application_R.md

 * Calculate the NDVI for the Lahntal stack.
 * Plot the NDVI.
 * Add the NDVI as a new layer to the existing Lahntal stack.
-* Save the modified stack as a tif.
+* Save the modified stack as a tif file.

 ## Water bodies